sereysethy/cmd_risk_assessment/README.md

 The risk assessment model was trained following the work that was published in this conference paper [1].

-Citations:
+### Citations:

 [1] Touch, S., Fink, J., & Colin, J. N. (2024, November).
 Automated Risk Assessment of Shell-Based Attacks Using a LLM.
 In International Conference on Risks and Security of Internet and Systems (pp. 173-189).
 Cham: Springer Nature Switzerland.

+## Docker image

+* To build Docker image, run `docker compose build`.
+This will create two images:
+    - WSGI Web application which will load the trained model
+    - An Nginx web server that will do proxy pass to the WSGI application.
+* To run the application, run `docker compose up -d`.
+This will run the web server on port `80`.

 ## APIs docs